 The CAHPS Survey is a standardized tool to measure patient perceptions of care.
 The CAHPS set of survey tools was developed by the Agency for Healthcare Research and Quality (AHRQ).
 You can find all the CAHPS survey tools, including the CAHPS Clinician & Group Survey.

 In order to qualify for full points, the CAHPS PCMH survey must be administered by a third-party vendor.
-See the following webpage for a listing of NCQA Certified CAHPS PCMH Survey Vendors:
+Visit NCQA’s Vendor Directory webpage for a listing of NCQA Certified CAHPS PCMH Survey Vendors.

 The benefit of utilizing the CAHPS survey is that health centers can compare their results to other PCMH recognized practices that utilize the survey under NCQA.
 The downside is that the CAPHS survey can be costly for CHCs to administer, and burdensome for CHC patients to complete as the survey contains over 50 questions.
 Some health centers who have received PCMH have adopted surveys other than the CAHPS survey to gain partial points on the PCMH application, and some have used hybrid surveys that incorporate some CAHPS survey questions.
 Please see the following section for examples of such surveys.